How It Works

 | Obese Class III | 40.0 and above | Very severely increased | Heart failure, severe mobility limitation |

-On top of that, the boundaries between categories are not hard clinical cutoffs.
-Research consistently shows that health risks increase continuously with BMI rather than jumping at the thresholds.
-A person at 24.8 is not meaningfully different from a person at 25.1.
-What matters is the direction of travel over time and the full clinical picture.
+The boundaries between categories are not hard clinical cutoffs.
+Health risk rises continuously with BMI rather than jumping sharply at each threshold, so a person at 24.8 is not meaningfully different from a person at 25.1.
+What carries more weight clinically is the direction of travel over months and years, not a single reading against a line.

-The standard WHO thresholds were largely derived from data on European populations.
-As a result, they systematically underestimate metabolic risk in several ethnic groups.
-The NIH-funded research on ethnic-specific BMI cutoffs shows that South Asian and East Asian populations develop insulin resistance, type 2 diabetes, and cardiovascular risk at substantially lower BMI values than the global thresholds suggest.
+The standard WHO thresholds were derived largely from data on European populations, and as a result they underestimate metabolic risk in several ethnic groups.
+NIH-funded research on ethnic-specific BMI cutoffs shows South Asian and East Asian populations develop insulin resistance and cardiovascular risk at meaningfully lower BMI values than the global thresholds suggest.

 | Population | Overweight Threshold | Obesity Threshold | Source |